judy2k/farm-stack-workshop/docs/content/docs/the-frontend/next_steps.md

   so this will involve an extra state field and an if statement in your component function based on that field's state.

+* Add [authentication]() to your application!
+This uses some features that are only available when you're hosting on MongoDB Atlas, but it's a really fast way to get authentication working for your application.

+  Once you have a concept of a user working, you can remodel your collection so each task list is per-user.
+  You might even decide to have each to-do *list* modelled in a single document for each user, instad of storing each item separately.

 * Break out of FastAPI, to try connecting Change Streams to Server-Side Events.
   It'll involve a little more state management on the client side, because you'll be receiving _updates_ instead of the whole collection state, but it should become really responsive.